 LOS Description AS 1 PF 2 Α Free-flow speeds prevail.
 Vehicles are almost completely unimpeded in their ability to pass. > 55 ≤ 35 В Operating speeds are high.
-The limitations in passing becomes noticeable > 50 to 55 > 35 to 50 С Operating speeds are noticeably lower than free-flow speed and most vehicles travel in platoons. > 50 to 69 D Vehicle platooning increases, but passing opportunities are limited. > 40 to 45 > 65 to 8 E Operation is approaching capacity.
+The limitations in passing becomes noticeable > 50 to 55 > 35 to 50 С Operating speeds are noticeably lower than free-flow speed and most vehicles travel in platoons. > 45 to 50 > 50 to 65 D Vehicle platooning increases, but passing opportunities are limited. > 40 to 45 > 65 to 80 E Operation is approaching capacity.
 There are virtually no passing opportunities.
-Speeds are severely curtailed. < 35 > 80 F Represents a breakdown in flow with unstable operating conditions. v/c > 1 3 2 1.
-AS, average speed, is reported in miles per hour.
-2. PF, percent followers, is reported as a percentage.
-3. Volume-to-capacity ratio is greater than 1 (demand exceeds capacity).
-4. Highway Capacity Manual, 6 th Edition (Transportation Research Board, 2019)
+Speeds are severely curtailed. < 35 > 80 F Represents a breakdown in flow with unstable operating conditions. v/c > 1 3 2 AS, average speed, is reported in miles per hour.
+PF, percent followers, is reported as a percentage.
+B. Volume-to-capacity ratio is greater than 1 (demand exceeds capacity).
+Highway Capacity Manual, 6 th Edition (Transportation Research Board, 2019)